ygorcosta/wedeploy.com/node/electric/src/pages/tutorials/lsna/deploy-static-files/index.md

 The project you just downloaded contains all the static files (HTML, CSS, and JavaScript) to build a messaging app, but we purposely left out a few things that make it work.

-Let's deploy the project the way it is now, even though it's broken, so we can the progression.
+Let's deploy the project the way it is now, even though it's broken, so we can see the progression.

-To deploy, open your terminal and enter the project that you downloaded in the previous step.
-Then run this command (replace `youproject` with `<firstname><lastname>chatapp` (jonnilundychatapp))
+To deploy, open your terminal and change to the directory that you downloaded in the previous step.
+Then, run this command:

 ```xml
 we deploy -p yourproject
 ```

+**Note:** replace `youproject` with `<firstname><lastname>chatapp` (berniesmithchatapp)

 Now you can go to `ui-yourproject.wedeploy.io` (replacing `yourproject` with the project name you used above) and see your site live.
 You can also login to the <a href="https://console.wedeploy.com" target="_blank">WeDeploy Console</a> and see the details of the hosting service you deployed.